searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 # MoreVanillaBuildPrefabs
 MoreVanillaBuildPrefabs is a Valheim mod to make all vanilla prefabs buildable with the hammer (survival way) while allowing you to configure the requirements to build them.
 It also now has ServerSync!
 The mod can still be used as a purely Client-Side mod though.

-### Acknowledgements
-This mod was inspired by MoreVanillaBuilds by Galathil and PotteryBarn by ComfyMods.
-The core functionality of the code is based on those two mods.
-Also, thanks to blaxxun-boop for creating ServerSync and the developers of Jotunn.

 ## Key Feature
 Because all the added build pieces are pre-existing vanilla prefabs, any pieces you build with this mod will persist in your world even if you uninstall the mod.
 This means that pieces you build on a server will also be visible for players without the mod and any builds using the pieces from this mod will load for players without the mod.